 7. Letters received from spouse while dating, apart, or during any other stage of the relationship.

 8. Letters, cards, and invitations to the couple from family and friends.
-Even letters received at the same residence may be used.
-The letter does not always have to be addressed to both spouses.
+You may even use the letters you received at the same residence.
+The letter does not always have to be addressed to both parties.

-9. A rental agreement for house or apartment with the names of the couple on it, or a letter from the building manager or owner proving that the couple occupies the premises.
+9. A rental agreement for a house or an apartment with both names, rent receipts or a letter from the building manager or owner proving that both of you occupy the premises.

-11. Papers with the names of both immigrant and spouse that show joint ownership of a car, a house, furniture, or other assets together.
+11. Receipts showing the names of both immigrant and spouse that reflect joint purchase of a car, real estate, furniture, or other assets together or joint liabilities.

 12. Insurance documents that show coverage of each other by spouse’s insurance plan.

-13. Bills, such as cable TV, internet, electricity, water, gas, cell phone, or others that show both names on it.
+13. Utility bills, such as cable TV, internet, electricity, water, gas, cell phone, or others that show both names on it.

-14. For women, a government-issued ID card that indicates the use of spouse’s last name.
-A woman does not however have to use her husband last name.
+14. For women, a government-issued ID card that indicates the use of a spouse’s last name.
+A woman does not, however, have to use her husband’s last name.

-15. Joint bank statements – as with having a child, having shared bank accounts is strong, evidence of a bona fide marriage because it indicates trust between the couple.
-The bank account statement (the entire statement, not just the first page) should have activity relating to bother parties.
-A joint checking account with no funds, no activity or activity that merely relates to one spouse may not be persuasive.
+15. Joint bank statements – as with having a child, having shared bank accounts is robust, evidence of a bona fide marriage because it indicates trust between the couple.
+The bank account statement (the entire statement, not just the first page) should have activity relating to both parties.
+A joint checking account with no funds, no activity or activity that refers merely to one spouse may not be persuasive.

 16. Email and phone records showing the frequency and duration of communication between the couple before or after the marriage

-17. Any other documents that show trust, a shared life and burden of living.
+17. Any other documents that demonstrate trust, a shared life and the burden of living.

 Get legal advice before the marriage

-Again this is just a general guide.
-For legal advice in your particular case, please consult an experienced immigration attorney.
-If you have any questions contact Goodin Law P.A., immigration lawyers in Las Vegas at 702-423-2721 or via the Contact Us form to request a confidential immigration consultation.
+As each marital relationship is unique, please consult an experienced immigration lawyer for legal advice in your marriage immigration case.
+Need help?
+Contact Goodin Law P.A., immigration lawyers in Las Vegas at 702-423-2721 or via the Contact Us form to request a confidential immigration consultation.